-An adjustment made in an account in order to adjust for the effect of inflation because of the change in the prices of goods and/or services used by the business, excluding stock but including items such as prepaid expenses, receivable bills, and trade debtors.
+An adjustment of capital is an adjustment that is made in an account in order to adjust for the effect of inflation because of the change in the prices of goods and/or services used by the business.
+Here, stocks are excluded but items such as prepaid expenses, receivable bills, and trade debtors are included.

 Sometimes, at the time of admission, the partners agree that their capitals should also be adjusted so as to be proportionate to their profit sharing ratio.
 In such a situation, if the capital of the new partner is given, the same can be used as a base for calculating the new capitals of the old partners.
 The capitals thus ascertained should be compared with their old capitals after all adjustments relating to goodwill reserves and revaluation of assets and liabilities, etc. have been made; and then the partner whose capital falls short, will bring in the necessary amount to cover the shortage and the partner who has a surplus, will withdraw the excess amount of capital.